-This standard (as well as the XML schema and XML instance document example2 that accompany this standard) is intended to be used in documenting the test configuration utilized during the testing of a particular UUT.
-This information includes information regarding the tested UUT, the test equipment, and the test program set (TPS).
+This standard (as well as the XML schemas and XML instance document examples2 that accompany this standard) is intended to be used in identifying and documenting a test station which may be utilized during the testing of unit under tests (UUTs).
+This information includes the mechanical, electrical and software interfaces of the test station.